hadley/adv-r/First-class-functions.md

 ## Case study: numerical integration

 To conclude this chapter, we will develop a simple numerical integration tool, and along the way, illustrate the use of many properties of first-class functions: we'll use anonymous functions, lists of functions, functions that make closures and functions that take functions as input.
-Each step is driven by a desire make our approach more general and to reduce duplication.
+Each step is driven by a desire to make our approach more general and to reduce duplication.

 We'll start with two very simple approaches: the midpoint and trapezoid rules.
 Each takes a function we want to integrate, `f`, and a range to integrate over, from `a` to `b`.
 For this example we'll try to integrate `sin x` from 0 to pi, because it has a simple answer: 2